 No Legal Advice – Read the Disclaimers

 We’ve previously written about the importance of legal advice when it comes to incorporating a business in Alberta, so we won’t repeat ourselves.
 Instead, we’ll let the owners of do-it-yourself websites explain.
-To understand why it’s important to hire a lawyer when you incorporate a business in Alberta, all you need to do is take a look at the disclaimer of any do-it-yourself website.

 It may be a little difficult to find the disclaimer, because it’s usually hidden somewhere in tiny font, however, most disclaimers are very similar and include the following terms: